dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.5.1 with OC83/OC84; Venture 13.0 with OC85-OC87.
+* Monterey 12.5.1 with OC83/OC84; Venture 13.0+ with OC85+.
 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].

 **Hardware**

 * Asrock B660M-HDV with BIOS 10.04 works well in MacOS Ventura 13.1.
 It's safe to update, and all testing will only include 10.04 (or later) going forward.
 Flash to 10.04.
 * Intel i5-12400F
 * AMD RX 5700 GPU or AMD RX 6800XT GPU  [An AMD GPU is required regardless of which 12th gen CPU you use, no exceptions]
   * Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
 Some other variants (some RX560, for example) will work also, but you should google for more details before buying.
+If you buy a 6900XT and it's the XTXH variant (you'll know because it will work, but won't be accellerated) please see the appropriate section far below.

 * 64GB RAM PC3200 [2 x 32GB DIMMs]
 * 2TB NVME [ADATA 8200 Pro]